cugos/dropchop/README.md

 **You drop.
 We chop.**

-Drop 'n Chop (DNC) is a browser-based GIS powered by [Leaflet.js](http://leafletjs.com) and [Turf.js](http://turfjs.org).
-DNC is currently a proof of concept and explores three hypothesis:
+Drop 'n Chop (DNC) is a browser-based GIS powered by [Mapbox.js](http://mapbox.com/mapbox.js) and [Turf.js](http://turfjs.org).
+DNC is currently a proof-of-concept and explores three hypotheses:

 ### 1. GIS can be data-first, not operation-first.